 As well as the land and properties the Council holds for operational purposes, such as schools, housing estates and administration offices, the Council also has a large range of investment land and properties.
 These are managed by Property and Asset Management and includes letting and management of:

 - Garage sites and garden land

 - Valuation, acquisition and disposal of land and property

 - Valuation of council houses for sale under the "Right to Buy" scheme

 - Granting of consents e.g. Assignment of lease to another person

-If you have an existing commercial tenancy or lease of Council owned Land or property or have received a rent review/lease renewal notice from the Council and require further information please use contact us.
+If you have an existing commercial tenancy or lease of Council owned land or property or have received a rent review or lease renewal notice from the Council and require further information please use contact us.